Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/resetting-a-form.md

   - javascript
 ---

-Let's look at a function we used to have a lot but somehow seems a bit faded for no good reason!
+Let's look at a function we used to have but somehow seems a bit faded for no good reason!

-The form reset option was usually a button at the bottom of your form, to reset the whole input.
+The form reset option was usually a button at the bottom of your form to reset the whole input.

-I work for a company that uses a lot of pre-population based on cookies, but sometimes this information is not what you want in the inputs so people can reset the whole form.
+I work for a company that uses a lot of pre-population based on cookies, but sometimes this information is not what you want in the inputs so that people can reset the whole form.

 ## HTML Reset Method

-One method to reset a form a just by using the `reset` input type and your `HTML` would look like this;
+One method to reset a form a just by using the `reset` input type, and your `HTML` would look like this;

 ```html
 <form>